Prostate cancer at a glance

 Prostate cancer most often develops in the gland cells that produce the seminal fluid.
 This kind of cancer is called an adenocarcinoma, which is by far the most common type of prostate cancer.
 Other more rare types of prostate cancer are small cell carcinomas, sarcomas, transitional cell carcinomas and neuroendocrine tumors.

 Prostate cancer is the second most common cancer among American men, with non-melanoma skin cancer being the most common.
-Prostate cancer is the third leading cause of cancer-related deaths overall, and according to the American Cancer Society (ACS), an American man has about a one in seven chance of getting prostate cancer at some time.
+Prostate cancer is the third leading cause of cancer-related deaths overall, and according to the American Cancer Society (ACS), an American man has about a 1 in 9 chance of getting prostate cancer at some time.

 The majority of cases happen to men older than 50, with 6 out of 10 diagnosed cases occurring in men over age 65.
 Average age of diagnosis is 66, and the disease rarely occurs in men under age 40.